The best R packages for data visualization

 Ggplot2 is more than famous now.
 Using the gramar of graphics is a paradigm change that will make your life 100 times easier.

-I always analyse my data in a clean report thanks to Rmarkdown, which allows to include interactive charts with plotly.
+I always analyse my data in a clean report thanks to Rmarkdown or Quarto, which allows to include interactive charts with plotly.
 I almost always use hrbrthemes to improve the chart appearance in 1 line of code, and display charts together with patchwork.

 ggplot2 extensions